Chakra Definitions: Keys to Health, Happiness & Spirituality

 Sacral Chakra Definitions

 The second or sacral chakra is known as Svadhisthana.
 This chakra is defined as the seat of the self and the relationship of the self with others.
 The organs associated with the sacral chakra are the reproductive organs, the kidneys and the bladder.
 The sacral chakra is said to house the unconscious.
 This is sometimes symbolized as the ocean.
 The sacral chakra is also the seat of creation, called the seat of the soul.

 Solar Plexus Chakra Definitions

-- The third chakra or solar plexus chakra is known as Manipura.
+The third chakra or solar plexus chakra is known as Manipura.
 The name translates as the “city of jewels.”
 “Mani” means “gem” while “pura” means “city.”
 When purified, this is the chakra of inner peace.
 The solar plexus chakra is located at the naval, center of intuition (a gut feeling).

 Heart Chakra Definitions

-- The fourth chakra is the heart chakra or the Anahata chakra.
+The fourth chakra is the heart chakra or the Anahata chakra.
 In Sanskrit, “Anahata” means “unhurt, unstruck, unbeaten.”
 At the same time, Anahata means “pure” or “clean.”

-- The physical organs associated with the heart chakra are the heart itself, the circulatory system and the lungs.
+The physical organs associated with the heart chakra are the heart itself, the circulatory system and the lungs.
 As the seat of love and devotion, the heart expresses charity, compassion, and kindness.
 The heart is also a focus for beauty and culture.
 The heart chakra is symbolized by a twelve-petaled lotus with interlocking triangles in the center.
 Find more about the heart chakra in our other Chakra Resources.

 Throat Chakra Definitions

 The fifth chakra is the throat chakra or the Vishuddha chakra.
 In Sanskrit, Vishuddha means “especially pure.”
 The throat chakra is depicted as having sixteen petals.
 In the center is a triangle pointing downward and a white circle representing akashi or ether.

 Third Eye Chakra Definitions

 The sixth chakra is the third eye, the seat of spiritual vision.
 The Sanskrit term for this chakra is Ajna, which means “command” or “perceive.”
 The pineal gland or third eye is associated with this chakra.
 The third eye, usually associated with clairvoyant abilities, can be developed with yoga, meditation and the practice of chanting.

 Crown Chakra Definitions